 There can be a lot of friction between Sales and Marketing teams.
 Both see their roles as working towards something completely different.
 Marketing looks more at the long term goals, establishing a brand and nurturing leads.
 While Sales is looking for more immediate results.
 They want to make a sale today.

-But both teams are ultimately looking to achieve the same thing: to generate revenue for the company, so they need to be on the same page.
-Aligning the two so that they are focused on their common goal, and how each of them can work to get there, is the best way to achieve it.
+Both teams are ultimately looking to achieve the same thing, to generate revenue for the company.
+They need to be on the same page.
+The best way to achieve this is to align the two so that they are focused on their common goal, and in understanding how each of them can work to get there.

 Here are some tips on how to turn your Sales and Marketing teams into allies and stop the bickering.

 It’s important when implementing the alignment of the two teams that there is constant communication.
 This will make sure that both teams know the importance of the other and what they do.
-Both Sales and Marketing should be keeping up to date on the goals and quotas of the other so as to know what is and isn’t working when generating and nurturing leads.
+Both sales and marketing should be keeping up-to-date on the goals and quotas of the other.
+This ensures that they know what is and isn’t working when generating and nurturing leads.
 There are a number of ways to help encourage this communication.

 - Weekly meetings: Hold a weekly meeting between the two teams so that they can see how the other is performing.
-The sales team can share their quotas and how/if they are meeting them, while marketing can share upcoming campaigns and content so that sales knows what they should be focusing on when talking to customers.
+The sales team can share their quotas and how/if they are meeting them.
+Marketing can share upcoming campaigns and content.
+This ensures that sales know what they should be focusing on when talking to customers.

-- Content input: The Sales team speaks to customers on a regular basis, so should know exactly what they’re looking for, and the questions they usually ask.
+- Content input: The sales team speaks to customers on a regular basis.
+They should know exactly what they’re looking for, and the questions they usually ask.
 The point of the marketer’s content is to solve customer’s problems, and answer these questions.
 So it makes sense that Sales should have some sort of input into the content that gets share.
-It’s worth a Sales rep writing some content for the marketing team, or if they’re not comfortable doing this, have the marketing team ghostwrite something under their name.
+It’s worth a sales rep writing some content for the marketing team.
+If they’re not comfortable doing this, have the marketing team ghostwrite something under their name.
 This will give the rep credibility in the eyes of the customer.
 Since the rep is the face of the company that the customer sees, seeing their name on the content that drew the customer to the company in the first place will build trust between them and make them more likely to buy from the rep.